PowerShell/openssh-portable/contrib/win32/tools/AttackSurfaceAnalyzer/README.md

 The script will:

 1. **Verify MSI signature** - Ensures the MSI is officially signed by Microsoft Corporation
-1. Create a temporary work directory
+1. Install the Attack Surface Analyzer
 1. Start the Attack Surface Analyzer
 1. Take a baseline snapshot
 1. Install the OpenSSH MSI